gv1010/ml-coding/coding-gpt2/readme.md

 ```

 - We can see the quantize model made some error in the output code, as these models are autoregressive and most of the token outputs are probabilistic based on the past words.
-- Creating a more sensible outputs which are accurate to the real world is challeneging, we be working on the  advanced methods(Static Quantization, QAT, RoPE and Flash Attention) to improve the model performance.
+- Creating a more sensible outputs which are accurate to the real world is challeneging, will be working on the  advanced methods(Static Quantization, QAT, RoPE and Flash Attention) to improve the model performance.